-There are 2 pairs of knee ligaments, the collateral ligaments (around the sides of the joint) and the cruciate ligaments (inside the joint).
+The knee ligaments are one of the vital components of knee stability and control.
+There are two pairs, the collateral ligaments (around the sides of the joint) and the cruciate ligaments (inside the joint).
 Ligaments are thick fibrous bands like ropes and their job is to provide stability by holding bones together.

-The knee joint is made up 3 bones, the femur (thigh bone), tibia (shin bone) and the patella (kneecap).
-The ligaments hold the bones together control how the knee moves to keep it stable and prevent injury.
+The knee joint is made up three bones, the femur (thigh bone), tibia (shin bone) and the patella (kneecap).
+The ligaments hold the bones together, control how the knee moves to keep it stable and prevent injury.

 Here we will look at the different knee ligaments, how they work, and what happens when they get damaged.

 The lateral collateral ligament is found on the outside of the knee, attaching to the femur and the fibula.
-It is much shorter than the MCL.
 It resists forces from the inner side of the knee (known as varus forces).
-It is less common to injure the LCL than the MCL.
+The lateral collateral ligament is much shorter than the medial collateral ligament making it much less common to injure the LCL than the MCL.

 The posterior cruciate ligament attaches to the back of the tibia and the front of the femur.
 It is shorter than the ACL (3/5 of the length) but is twice as strong, and is therefore not damaged as often as the ACL.
-It stops the tibia moving too far back in relation to the femur click the link.
+It stops the tibia moving too far back in relation to the femur.

 NB What is the difference between a ligament and a tendon?